dana/perl-Consul-Simple/README.md

 - key (required)

-    This is the key, optionally prefixed by kvPrefix in the constructor.
+    This is the key, optionally prefixed by kv\_prefix in the constructor.
 No encoding is done; this is passed to Consul as is.

-- recurse (optional) ##unimplemented
+- recurse (optional)

     Causes the ?recurse flag to be sent along, which will cause Consul to delete all of the records 'below' the passed key.